Nielsen: Alabama Is Most-Watched College Football Team

 The overall popularity of college football was also highlighted in a separate Nielsen ranking of the top 25 live sports events.
 College football secured 10 of the top 25 slots for live sports for the week of October 27 - November 2.

-During that week, The World Series delivered five of the top 11 spots, including the #2 and #4 ranked telecasts (Fox).
-Game 7 (ranked #2) delivered 26.9 million viewers, the most for a World Series game since 2017.
+During that week, the World Series delivered five of the top 11 spots, including the No. 2 and No. 4 ranked telecasts (Fox).
+Game 7 (ranked No. 2) delivered 26.9 million viewers, the most for a World Series game since 2017.

-In the Oct.
+From Oct.
 27 to Nov.
-2 week, NFL Football secured 7 of the top 14 slots across 6 different networks/distributors: Fox, NBC, CBS, Amazon Prime Video, ABC, and ESPN.
-The most-watched NFL games aired in the CBS late-window.
-Nearly 31 million viewers tuned in for Chiefs-Bills in the late window, making it the the most-watched Week 9 game on CBS since 2007.
+2, NFL football secured seven of the top 14 slots across six different networks/distributors: Fox, NBC, CBS, Prime Video, ABC, and ESPN.
+The most-watched NFL games aired in the CBS late window.
+Nearly 31 million viewers tuned in for the Nov.
+2 Kansas City Chiefs-Buffalo Bills in the late window, making it the most-watched Week 9 game on CBS since 2007.

 George Winslow is the senior content producer for TV Tech.
 He has written about the television, media and technology industries for nearly 30 years for such publications as Broadcasting & Cable, Multichannel News and TV Tech.
 Over the years, he has edited a number of magazines, including Multichannel News International and World Screen, and moderated panels at such major industry events as NAB and MIP TV.
 He has published two books and dozens of encyclopedia articles on such subjects as the media, New York City history and economics.